Pricing Bermudan options using regression trees/random forests: Regression trees

 Once the threshold $x^*$ is determined, we split the samples into two groups following the sign of $X_i - x^*$ and repeat the process for each group.
-We stop the process if introducing a new leaf does not improve the MSE or when enough iterations have been made.
+We stop the process if introducing a new leaf does not improve the MSE (ie when $x^*$ is on the boundary of the interval on which we solve the minimization problem) or when enough iterations have been made.
 In the end, we have a tree that approximates the conditional expectation with a piecewise constant function.
 The regression trees are an algorithmic tool to find an adapted partition and the corresponding weights of this piecewise constant function. \\ In the multi-dimensional case, we choose the direction (the index along which the optimization is performed) uniformly for each new split.
 Then, the process is iterated as in the one-dimensional case.
-We denote the resulting tree by $\hat{\mathcal{T}}_p^M : [0,1]^d \rightarrow \mathbb{R}$ where $p$ represents the depth of the tree, i.e., the number of iterations done in the process of optimization.
-A tree of depth $p$ has $2^p$ leaves\\ When the size of the training data is infinite, Equation \eqref{eq:yLyR} writes